Overview

 C. CONTENT AND FREQUENCY OF CLIENT REPORTS

-of their investment advisory account(s).
-These reports are intended for informational purposes only
+advisory account.
+These reports are intended for informational purposes only.
+Clients should carefully

-investors in Belle Haven Aggressive Muni, L.P. (“BHAM”).
+Investors in Belle Haven Aggressive Muni, L.P. (“BHAM”) receive monthly performance reports.

 ITEM 14.
 CLIENT REFERRALS AND OTHER COMPENSATION